Garlic

 Why It Matters for Longevity

 Garlic's longevity story centers on its organosulfur compounds, particularly allicin and diallyl disulfide.
 When you crush or chop a raw clove, the enzyme alliinase converts alliin into allicin, which then breaks down into a family of sulfur-containing molecules that interfere with inflammation, cholesterol synthesis, and tumor growth.
-A 2013 meta-analysis (Ried et al., PMID 23590705) found that aged garlic extract reduced systolic blood pressure by 8.4 mmHg and diastolic by 7.3 mmHg in hypertensive patients -- numbers that rival some prescription drugs.
+A meta-analysis (Ried 2013, Nutr Rev) found that aged garlic extract reduced serum lipids, and an earlier meta-analysis of 11 RCTs (Ried et al., 2008, BMC Cardiovasc Disord) demonstrated consistent BP-lowering effects from garlic preparations -- numbers that rival some first-line anti-hypertensive drugs in magnitude.

 The cardiovascular benefits go beyond blood pressure.
-Matsumoto et al. (2020) showed that aged garlic extract slowed coronary artery calcification and improved endothelial function, suggesting genuine anti-aging effects on blood vessels.
-Meanwhile, a large meta-analysis of case-control studies (Turati et al., 2014) found that high garlic and allium consumption cut gastric cancer risk nearly in half (OR 0.54).
+A randomized double-blind RCT (Wlosinska et al., 2020, BMC Complement Med Ther) showed that aged garlic extract slowed atherosclerotic progression and improved markers of endothelial function, suggesting genuine anti-aging effects on blood vessels.
+Meanwhile, a meta-analysis of case-control studies (Kodali & Eslick, 2015, Nutr Cancer) found that high garlic intake reduced gastric cancer risk.
 The mechanism: diallyl sulphide acts as a histone deacetylase inhibitor, a pathway that pharmaceutical companies spend billions trying to target with synthetic drugs.

 Garlic also contains selenium (26% RDA per 100g) and manganese (73% RDA), both critical cofactors for antioxidant defense enzymes.
 It is one of the richest vegetable sources of selenium, which your body uses to build glutathione peroxidase -- a cornerstone of cellular protection.